opendp/opendp/docs/source/api/user-guide/programming-framework/supporting-elements.rst

 (See also :py:mod:`opendp.measures` in the API reference.)

 In OpenDP, a measure is a function for measuring the distance between probability distributions.
-Transformations don't make use of a measure, but measurements do have an ``output_measure``.
+Transformations don't make use of a measure, but measurements do have an ``privacy_measure``.

 .. _max-divergence: